Those greeting Nawaz are donkeys: Imran

 ISLAMABAD: Pakistan Tehreek-e-Insaf Chairman Imran Khan said on Thursday that he would not let former prime minister Nawaz Sharif become a hero, as he was being arrested on corruption charges, according to Geo News report.

-The PTI chief was addressing a gathering in Narowal, where he said no PML-N worker with clear conscience would go to the airport to receive him.
-“And whoever will go to receive him will be a donkey (fool).”
+The PTI chief was addressing a gathering in Narowal, where he said no PML-N worker with a clear conscience would go to airport to receive him.
+“And whoever will go to receive him will be a donkey (fool).

 He said the PML-N leader had asked his workers to receive him at the airport.
-He said those nations that did not differentiate between good and bad become extinct.
+He said those nations which did not differentiate between good and bad become extinct.

 “Anyone with a living conscience will not vote for the PML-N,” said Imran, adding that PML-N President Shahbaz Sharif is a ‘conman’.